eribertto/proj.execution/Delegating the details.md

-the last couple of years, I've really learned how to delegate and work with others as part of a team to make sure that I'm effectively managing a project as a project manager regardless of whether I have management or authority over the project team, and allowing those SMEs aka subject matter expers to really do what they're really good at.
+the last couple of years, I've really learned how to delegate and work with others as part of a team to make sure that I'm effectively managing a project as a project manager regardless of whether I have management or authority over the project team, and allowing those SMEs aka subject matter experts to really do what they're really good at.
 Delegating for me in my day-to-day role looks like
 this: I try to find subject matter experts or people that really enjoy doing a specific something that may not actually be their role.
 One of the best pieces